 Depending on its severity, type 2 diabetes patients may be able to manage the condition through healthy eating and regular physical activity.
 These treatments also help with gestational diabetes.

 Additionally, a doctor may prescribe medication such as Invokana to be combined with insulin treatment and/or healthy lifestyle choices.
 Invokana has been proven to effectively control blood sugar by blocking glucose from being reabsorbed into the blood.
 The effectiveness of the drug comes at a price, however, as the side effects of Invokana can be just as bad as the symptoms it is intended to treat.

-While Invokana is still prescribed, it has had negative press surrounding an updated black box warning by the FDA, and ongoing legal troubles over the lack of adequate health warnings.
+While the diabetes drug is still prescribed, it has had negative press surrounding an updated black box warning by the FDA, and continuing Invokana lawsuit troubles in the courts over the lack of adequate health warnings.

 Diabetes Statistics and Life Expectancy